-Are artists living in other countries eligible to apply?
+Are artists/writers who work in multiple disciplines eligible to apply?

 Are applicants who are pregnant, but do not yet have a child, eligible to apply?

 Are artists/writers living in other countries eligible to apply?